ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/libhugetlbfs/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for performance engineers looking for ways to increase performance on Arm servers.
+who_is_this_for: This is an advanced topic for engineers looking for ways to increase performance on Arm servers.

 learning_objectives:
     - Enable libhugetlbfs on an Arm server running Linux